vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 ary).

-If it be held that what is required for protection is that, while being protected, there should be, in addition to the relationship, no attempt to prevent protection, we answer that, in that case, the Lord should grant mokṣa to all in such states 88 dreamless sleep (sushupti), (where there is the relationship and no attempt on the part of the jiva to prevent protection).
+If it be held that what is required for protection is that, while being protected, there should be, in addition to the relationship, no attempt to prevent protection, we answer that, in that case, the Lord should grant mokṣa to all in such states 88 dreamless sleep (suṣupti), (where there is the relationship and no attempt on the part of the jiva to prevent protection).
 If, on the other hand, it be maintained that there should be no attemapt to prevent protection in those mental states in which one is capable of doing so, we answer that we have seen protection of evea non-sentieot things which are jocapable of preventing it and of even such sentient beings as cattle and sops which attempt to prevent it.

 23 UPAYA NECESSARY EVEN FOR THE SESHA 247